Mosquitoes. An insect so tiny yet incredibly deadly, causing over 1 million reported deaths per year.

 - Conjunctivitis

-These symptoms, however, are mild and about 80% of the people infected will not even be aware that they are infected.
+These symptoms of mosquito borne diseases, however, are mild and about 80% of the people infected will not even be aware that they are infected.

 However, this disease can cause a rare birth defect called microcephaly, a neurological disorder that results in babies being born with abnormally small heads and developmental issues, to women who are pregnant whilst infected with the Zika virus.